Latest revision: Cabinet Order No. 127 of March 31, 2017

 (Procedures for requesting imposition of anti-dumping duty, etc.)

-Article 7.A person who seeks to request the Government to impose anti-dumping duty pursuant to the provisions of paragraph (4) of Article 8 of the Act (hereinafter in this paragraph referred to as “applicant”) shall submit to the Minister of Finance a document stating the matters as set forth in the following, accompanied by sufficient evidence for the fact of imports of dumped goods and the fact of material injury, etc. to a Japanese industry caused by the imports, as provided for in that paragraph:
+Article 7.A person who seeks to request the Government to impose anti-dumping duty pursuant to the provisions of paragraph (4) of Article 8 of the Act (hereinafter in this paragraph referred to as “applicant”) shall submit to the Minister of Finance a document stating the matters as set forth in the following, accompanied by sufficient evidence for the fact of imports of dumped goods and the fact of material injury, etc. to a Japanese industry caused by such imports, as provided for in that paragraph:

-(i)the name and domicile or residence, of the applicant;
+(i)the name and domicile or residence of the applicant;

 (ii)the descriptions, brands, types and characteristics of the goods;